PerfectlySoft/PerfectDocs/guide/fileUploads.md

 }
 ```

-As demonstrated in the code above, the file(s) uploaded are represented by the `request.postFileUploads` array, and the various properties such as `fileName`, `fileSize` and `tmpFileName` can be accessed from each array component.
+As demonstrated above, the file(s) uploaded are represented by the `request.postFileUploads` array, and the various properties such as `fileName`, `fileSize` and `tmpFileName` can be accessed from each array component.

-**Note:** The files uploaded are placed in a temporary directory.
-It is your responsibility to move them into the desired location.
+**Note: The files uploaded are placed in a temporary directory.
+It is your responsibility to move them into the desired location.**

-First, lets create the directory to hold the uploaded files.
-This directory is outside of the webroot directory for security:
+So let's create a directory to hold the uploaded files.
+This directory is outside of the webroot directory for security reasons:

 ``` swift
 // create uploads dir to store files